 When it comes to choosing the best ESG funds, it’s not an easy task.
 With a plethora of high-performance choices out there, you can easily get confused.
 Go through my list along with a detailed selection guide to make the ideal choice for yourself.

-Not everyone has material or financial benefits in mind when it comes to investment options.
+Not everyone considers material or financial benefits when considering investment options.
 With increasing threats to the environment and human society, many investors are looking for socially responsible funds to make a difference.

 Believe it or not, investments in ESG funds skyrocketed in the last decade, moving from $12 trillion in 2012 to $30 trillion in 2018.